 Mostly, Audrie was a loving daughter, a dear sister, a trusted friend, cherished granddaughter, beloved cousin, embraced niece and a beautiful soul.
 We will all miss her but will never forget her.
 We will carry out her life in ours and through her will transform all we meet into better people because of her.
 Her life will become a catalyst for change and someday she will be proud of all she was able to accomplish in life and death.

-She was compassionate about life, her friends, her family and would never do anything to harm anyone.
+She was passionate about life, her friends, her family and would never do anything to harm anyone.
 She was in the process of developing the ability to cope with the cruelty of this world but had not quite figured it all out.
 Ultimately, she had not yet acquired the antibiotics to deal with the challenges present for teens in today’s society.

 It would have been her wish that we could all learn from her unfortunate and tragic passing that somehow through the lessons learned that this tragedy could provide an impetus for change an avenue for hope and a foundation for support and guidance.